Intel 4004: Simplified design

 A key concept in the Busicom design was that the program control and ALU were not aimed specifically at the calculator market, it was the program in ROM that turned it into a calculator.
-The original idea was that the company could use the same chips with different amounts of shift register RAM and program ROM to produce a range of calculating machines.
+The original idea was that the company could use the same chips with different amounts of shift-register RAM and program ROM to produce a range of calculating machines.
 Hoff was struck by how closely the Busicom's instruction set architecture matched that of general-purpose computers.
 He began to consider whether a truly general-purpose processor could be made cheaply enough to be used in a calculator.
 When later asked where he got the ideas for the architecture of the first microprocessor, Hoff related that Plessey, "a British tractor company", had donated a minicomputer to Stanford, and he had "played with it some" while he was there.
-Tadashi Sasaki attributes the idea to break the calculator into four parts to an unnamed woman from the Nara Women's College present at a brainstorming meeting that was held in Japan prior to his first meeting with Intel.

-Another development that allowed this design to be made practical was Intel's work on the earliest dynamic RAM (DRAM) chips.
+Another development that made this design practical was Intel's work on the earliest dynamic RAM (DRAM) chips.
 Shift registers at that time were among the only low-cost read and write memory devices.
-They do not allow random access, instead, with every clock pulse they move the stored data one cell along a chain of cells.
-The time to retrieve any given data, one byte for instance, is a function of the clock speed and the number of cells in a chain.
-If the processor had to wait for each bit to cycle through the register the resulting effective speed would be far too low to be practical.
-DRAM, on the other hand, allowed random access to any data they stored, while also having roughly double the capacity and thus being less expensive.
+However, shift register memory is not suited for random access, as each access must wait for the desired bit to flow through the chain.
+DRAM, on the other hand, can be accessed randomly, and the three-transistor DRAM cell saves silicon area compared to the six-transistor shift-register cell.

 Finally, Hoff noticed that much of the complexity of the program control chip was due to every instruction being implemented separately.
 He suggested that the chip instead support subroutine calls and instructions be implemented as subroutines where possible.
-The application naturally suggested a 4-bit design, as this allowed direct manipulation of binary coded decimal (BCD) values used by calculators.
-Hoff worked on the overall design concept through July and August 1969 but found the Busicom executives seemed uninterested in his proposal.
+The application naturally suggested a 4-bit design, as this allowed for direct manipulation of binary-coded decimal (BCD) values used by calculators.
+Hoff worked on the overall design concept through July and August 1969 but found that the Busicom executives seemed uninterested in his proposal.
+Intel had to work smarter so Busicom would accept their proposal for the 141-PF calculator.
+They began to conceptualize a general purpose microprocessor that could be given instructions and return their results, as well as be able to merge all of the CPU functions of a computer.
+Later in fall of that year, Intel's engineers proposed a new design of just four chips, including one that could be programmed for use; the programmable chip would end up becoming the 4004 microprocessor.